-We'll perform the analysis using the programming language called $\mathbb{R}^1$ .
+We'll perform the analysis using the programming language called R1.
 R is free to use and is quite popular for scientific computing.
 There is a collection of tools for R written for bioinformatics in particular, including RNA-seq data analysis, called Bioconductor.
-We'll be using R through a interface that we've installed on your computers called RStudio.
+We'll be using R through a interface called RStudio.cloud, which will let you access and analyze the data through an online portal.